Mormon leaders hopeful Casper temple will be finished in 2023

 The total floor area, according to the website, will be about 10,000 square feet.

-The goal is to be able to open in 2023.
-Whether or not that will happen, Beth Worthen, communications director for the Casper Stake of the church, said, is dependent upon some things out of their control – supply chain issues and labor, namely.
+The goal is to be able to open this year.
+Whether or not that will happen, Beth Worthen, communications director for the Casper Stake of the church, said, is dependent upon some things out of the church’s control – supply chain issues and labor, namely.

 People are also reading…